Estimate Time8 min

 "It helps clients get to their goals faster," says Christopher Fuse, asset allocation portfolio manager at Fidelity.

 If you have a financial advisor, they may already be doing your tax-loss harvesting.
 If you're doing it yourself, it's always a good idea to consult a tax professional.
+If you’re already working with Fidelity, try our new Tax-Loss Harvesting Tool for step-by-step guidance to see if you can save on taxes while staying invested.

 (Learn more about how Fidelity can help with tax-smart investing: Make tax-smart investing part of your tax planning.)

-2 ways tax-loss harvesting can help manage taxes
+How tax-loss harvesting can help manage taxes

 An investment loss can be used for 2 different things: